appscode/blog/content/post/gke-opensearch/index.md

 ## Overview

 The databases that KubeDB supports are Elasticsearch, MySQL, MariaDB MongoDB, PostgreSQL, Redis, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
 You can find the guides to all the supported databases [here](https://kubedb.com/).
-In this tutorial we will deploy Elasticsearch cluster.
+Elasticsearch has many distributions like ElasticStack, OpenSearch, SearchGuard, OpenDistro etc. KubeDB provides all of the distribution's support under the Elasticsearch CR of KubeDB.
+In this tutorial we will deploy OpenSearch cluster.
 We will cover the following steps:

 1) Install KubeDB
-2) Deploy Elasticsearch Cluster
+2) Deploy OpenSearch Cluster
 3) Install Stash
-4) Backup Elasticsearch Database Using Stash
+4) Backup OpenSearch Using Stash
-5) Recover Elasticsearch Database Using Stash
+5) Recover OpenSearch Using Stash

 ## Install KubeDB